wouyang628/preactiveAutoBWwithMachineLearning/README.md

 2. configure Healthbot to build a 24 hour baseline for LSP traffic

 3. use the baseline model to signal the traffic engineering LSP bandwidth

+please refer to wifi for detailed set up instructions